udexon/Phoshell/README.md

 <hr>

-10.
+10. Tentative Titles

 Phoshell:  Extremely Lightweight "Super IDE" with Run-time Editing and Debugging

 Phoshell: A Universal, Extremely Lightweight "Embedded IDE" with Run-time Editing and Debugging Functionalities

 Jitsi Phoshell:  Extremely Lightweight "Super IDE" From Python Turtle Graphics to Jitsi Meet Augmented Reality Conferencing

 Shell + GUI = IDE

-12.
 Phoshell: Overcoming Baby Elephant Syndrome amongst Programmers with a Forth inspired Stack Machine Shell

 Phoshell Universal Packaging System -- Phups: the Last Mile in Computer Programming

-Phos Package Manager PhosPM.
+12. Phos Package Manager PhosPM.
 Easier to remember like NPM.

 13.
 How long does it take for you to start modifying an app whose source code is available on GitHub or equivalent open source websites?